blewett/online-voting-prototype/README.md

 https://ballotpedia.org/Election_results,_2020:_Analysis_of_rejected_ballots

 This repository contains doc and ppt files describing a reliable online voting system based on existing voter registration data and common Internet, and data processing techniques.
-There doc file and a README-vote.txt file that explain how to setup and use the system across platforms.
+The doc file and a README-vote.txt file explain how to setup and use the system across platforms.

 Doug Blewett